yash-1104github/RollQuest/README.md

 **HTML5**: Provides the structure of the web application.
 **CSS3**: Styles the application, making it visually appealing and user-friendly.
 **JavaScript (ES6)**: Adds interactivity and dynamic functionality to the application.
-**React** : Provides a declarative and component-based approach to creating interactive and dynamic functionality to Application
+**React** : Provides a declarative and component-based approach to creating interactive and dynamic functionality to Application.
 **Vite**:  Improves the front-end development experience.
-It provides a faster and leaner development environment for modern web project
+It provides a faster and leaner development environment for modern web project.

 #### Storage
 **Local Storage**: Stores tasks in the browser's local storage to ensure persistence across sessions.